swimmingbrain/chingumat-e/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+Please note the important notice about the logo and original character in the License file.